tmroyal/OptionSetter.js/README.md

 This method adds the validated properties in the `optionsObject`, plus applicable defaults from the `defaultsObject`, to the `setObject`, and returns the `setObject`.

 If any value in the options object fails validation, an error is thrown.
-(This behavior can be customized using `OptionSetter.setFailedValidationAction`.)
+(This behavior can be customized using `optionSetter.setFailedValidationAction`.)

 Note: any properties not referenced in the `defaultsObject` but included in the `optionsObject` are added to `setObject` without validation.

 ### defaultsObject (Object)

-The `defaultsObject` contains the defaults, type specfications, and validation information used by `OptionSetter.setOptions`.
+The `defaultsObject` contains the defaults, type specfications, and validation information used by `optionSetter.setOptions`.
 Its property names will appear in the `setObject` and, if a `sourceName` is not provided, the `optionsObject`.
 Each property may contain either a default value, or an object that sepcifies information used for validation, default generation, etc.

 Example: